sonic-net/SONiC/doc/SAI_failure_handling/dump_on_sai_failure.md

 No new commands are introduced as part of this design

 #### DB Migrator
+N/A

 ### YANG model changes
+N/A

 ### Warmboot and Fastboot Considerations
+N/A

 ### Testing Design

 #### Unit tests
 #### System tests
+1) Simulate SAI failure and verify if SAI failure dump is created.
+2) Verify if the dump in techsupport contains the SAI failure dump is collected.